SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 out _everything_.
 That's because the rest have a pretty good chance of being fraudulent or incompetent, just in a way I didn't find out.
 But then, I'm a cranky old statistician.

-Scott is younger man who has more faith in humanity than me.
+But Scott is younger man who has more faith in humanity than me.
 So he persisted.
 After removing 2/3 of the studies for incompetence or fraud, that cuts the forest plot down to
 this: